ArduPilot/apm_planner/README.md

         * Click apply
     - Qt Versions Tab:
         * click Add
-        * Find qmake.exe (typically in c:\Qt\4.8.6\bin\qmake.exe)
+        * Find qmake.exe (typically in c:\Qt\5.2.1\bin\qmake.exe)
         * click Apply
     - Kits tab:
-        * Click Add, name it Qt 4.8.6 - MSVC
+        * Click Add, name it Qt 5.2.1 - MSVC
         * Select the MSVC compiler, and Qt version you just created.
         * click Apply
     - Click Ok
 6. QtCreator is now configured.
 7. Click on File then Open, find qgroundcontrol.pro
-    - It will ask you to configure project, you want to make sure Qt 4.8.6 - MSVC is selected, and click "Configure Project"
+    - It will ask you to configure project, you want to make sure Qt 5.2.1 - MSVC is selected, and click "Configure Project"
 8. Go to "Projects" tab on the left hand side, deselect "Shadow Build".
 9. Build->Build qgroundcontrol
 10. Run and enjoy!

-Option 2: MinGW
+Option 2: MinGW [TODO: update for Qt5]
 -------

 Install everything to a path where there are NO spaces.
 This is important.

-1. Download Mingw 4.8.2 from http://sourceforge.net/projects/mingwbuilds/ (mingw-builds-install.exe)
+1. Download Mingw 5.2.1 from http://sourceforge.net/projects/mingwbuilds/ (mingw-builds-install.exe)
-    - Install with options: x32 4.8.1 posix dwarf rev5
+    - Install with options: x32 5.2.1 posix dwarf rev5
-2. Download and install Qt libraries for Windows (4.8.6, for MINGW 4.8.2) from http://qt-project.org/downloads
+2. Download and install Qt libraries for Windows (5.2.1, for MINGW 5.2.1) from http://qt-project.org/downloads
 3. Download and install QtCreator
 4. Download and install msysgit http://msysgit.github.io/
     - Open up Git Bash